stidges/jquery-searchable/README.md

 <script src="jquery.searchable.js"></script>
 ```

+**Note**: If you want to support older browsers like <IE9, you can use the `jquery.searchable-ie.js` instead of `jquery.searchable.js`.
+This version includes a polyfill for the `Array.prototype.reduce` function and is therefore slightly larger (a couple hundred bytes).

 After that, you can simply initialize the plugin on the desired element.
 This example uses a table with an id of 'table'.
 By default, the plugin uses an input with an id of 'search' (read about how to change this in the Configuration section below):

 ```js